Key Takeaways

 Some standout features include:

-- Fast finality: Transactions can finalize in 1 second thanks to zkSNARKs
+- Fast finality: Transactions can finalize in roughly 1 second thanks to zkSNARKs.

-- Native account abstraction: Users can pay gas in any token, use FaceID/fingerprint logins, and enjoy a more app-like Web3 experience
+- Native account abstraction: Users can pay gas in any token, use FaceID or fingerprint logins, and enjoy a more app-like Web3 experience.

-- Full open-source code under MIT/Apache 2.0 licenses
+- Open source: Full open-source code under MIT and Apache 2.0 licenses.

 How zkSync Works

 At its core, zkSync works through zk-Rollups, which are a type of Layer 2 solution.
-Here’s how it works:
+Here is how it works:

-- Users submit transactions on zkSync (like sending ETH, minting NFTs, interacting with dApps)
+- Users submit transactions on zkSync (like sending ETH, minting NFTs, or interacting with dApps).

-- This proof is sent back to Ethereum Layer 1, where it’s verified by a smart contract
+- This proof is sent back to Ethereum Layer 1, where it is verified by a smart contract.

 Unlike Optimistic Rollups (which assume transactions are valid until proven fraudulent), zkSync proves everything up front, offering instant finality and better security.